 Jack Van Impe - For 15 years or so we have been hearing Jack say on TV it will be "2005 to 2012 but I am not setting dates".
 Long before his TV ministry Jack Van Impe, like Hal Lindsey, thought Jesus would come in the 80's.
-Anyway, Jack's "2005 to 2012 but I am not setting dates" date is not likely to happen.
+Anyway, Jack's "2005 to 2012 but I am not setting dates" date for the rapture did not happen.

 I believe Jack placed too much reliance on his calculations of what he thought the length of one generation would be and his views on calendars and interpretations of mystics.
-Jesus only said that the generation that saw the things he talked about would not pass away (die off).
-Nobody knows if Jesus was referring to the rebirth of Israel in 1948 or when Israel regained Jerusalem in 1967 or even if it were those who saw the start of the events that Jesus spoke about in that sermon.
-In any case, that generation of people has not died off yet.
+Jesus only said that the generation that saw the things He talked about would not pass away (die off).
+Nobody knows if Jesus was referring to the rebirth of Israel in 1948 or when Israel regained Jerusalem in 1967 or even if it were about those who saw the start of the events that Jesus spoke about in that sermon.

 Another problem with Jack is that he really stretched current events and facts to make them fit his own timeline.
 However, I understand that the pressure must be enormous to fill a weekly TV slot with something relevant and to sell something every week so you can continue to buy more air time.
 I think Jack tried to keep the program tuned to a largely biblically illiterate audience at some cost to staying biblical himself.
 To fill his program Jack Van Impe got into mystical private prophecies from Catholic and even pagan sources that helped him confirm his own dates of speculation.
 Not good, Jack!
-He will probably turn out to be wrong by a couple of decades.
+And your still doing it in 2015.
+Van Impe will probably turn out to be wrong by a couple of decades.
 Sorry Jack.
-You informed many on how to be saved and for that I will commend you but you really should not have used the material of questionable pagan and Catholic mystics and started calling very questionable religious figures "Christian brethren".
+You informed many on how to be saved and for that I will commend you but you really should not have used the material of questionable Pagan, Jewish, and Catholic mystics and you should not have started calling those that are bound in works based religon "Christian brethren".

 These are still three of the biggest names in Bible Prophecy (Jeffrey died in 2012).
 There are other very well known prophecy teachers who have never projected any dates for the second coming of Jesus Christ but they all say the time is short.
 There are of course less well known names but there is not much point in getting into all that here.
 Each individual's teaching would have to be examined on their own merits and failings.
 Those who tell people to sell what they have and to wait on some mountain top at a specific time are cult leaders.
 Certain cults have claimed a Gnostic interpretation of scripture or claimed a direct revelation from God.
 These are indeed false teachers and false prophets.
 There are some others who are often found on the Internet that are just plain mental cases.
 They generally are not false prophets and teachers; they have some brain defect.
 Since what these people write makes no biblical sense at all, those who believe what they say might have a greater spiritual problem.

-As I indicated, contrary to what some are saying, being wrong on time projections for the second coming of Jesus Christ does not make anyone a false prophet or even a false teacher unless their teaching actually hinders the gospel of salvation, Christian growth or someone's livelihood.
+As I indicated, contrary to what some are saying, being wrong on time projections for the second coming of Jesus Christ does not make anyone a false prophet or even a false teacher unless their teaching actually hinders the gospel of salvation, Christian growth, or other such things.
 Most true Christian Bible prophecy teachers do the best with what they have and what they know.
 Many souls were led to Christ through the ministries of Bible prophecy teachers so most are not unfruitful.
 True believers have been looking into these things since Jesus departed and true believers will be looking for Jesus' coming until He comes.
-Even the great Sir Isaac Newton made his own projection about when Jesus will return with the limited insights that he had in Amillennial Theology.
+Even the great Sir Isaac Newton made his own projection about when Jesus will return with the limited insights that he had within Amillennial Theology.

 My main criticism will come from those who believe in fairyland Dominionism where the Church Christianizes the world and makes it a paradise before Jesus can return.
 In their fairyland, the events of Bible prophecy do not actually happen on earth or they happen but in some remote century or millennia after the world becomes Christianized.
 If you believe in Dominionism, anything I say about end time Bible prophecy is just foolishness to you and anything you say about this issue is totally absurd to me.
 Something astute Evangelical Christians might observe, is that those who fail to take end time Bible prophecy literally often have secular humanistic views on major world issues.
 In many cases they are on the wrong side of issues of Christian faith and practice.
 Take the secular humanist dominionist path at your own risk and also do not waste your Dominion Theology, Preterist, or Replacement Theology arguments on me.
 I simply am not receptive to such distortions of scripture.